GSS Financial Aid (GSFA)

-The Graduate Student Financial Aid (GSFA), a fund awarded by GSS, aims to support graduate students at Vancouver Campus, experiencing unforeseen financial hardship.
+The GSS Financial Aid (GSFA), a fund awarded by GSS, aims to support graduate students at Vancouver Campus, experiencing unforeseen financial hardship.

 The fund can cover a wide range of expenses directly arising from unforeseen circumstances, which may include but not be limited to:

-Note: Funds are subject to availability; not all eligible applications will be approved.
+• Funds are subject to availability; not all eligible applications will be approved.
 The maximum amount that can be approved for individual applications varies along with the financial capacity of the fund.
-For reference, past values are: In 2019: $1000
+The current maximum allowable fund for GSFA In 2025 is $500.

 Eligibility Criteria